Chicago Spousal Support Lawyers

-Spousal Support in an Illinois divorce is referred to as “maintenance”.
-Divorce maintenance is determined by statutory guidelines.
+Spousal support in Illinois is referred to as “maintenance”.
+Illinois divorce maintenance is determined by statutory guidelines.
 In these guidelines, Illinois lawmakers established a formula for calculating maintenance amounts.
 While the formula’s goal is to simplify the determination of spousal maintenance, it is only a guideline.
 There are always circumstances where the court will deviate from the guidelines.

 In awarding maintenance, the judge will consider a number of factors including, but not limited to:

 - The income and property of both parties

 - Needs of each party

 - The role each spouse played during the marriage

 - The ongoing earning power of each spouse

 - Duration of the marriage

 - Standard of living during the marriage